alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 In small snippets, throw sites are obvious.
-In larger services, exceptions can come from anywhere (parsing, mapping, I/O, nulls), so composition pushes you toward try/catch scaffolding, either scattered around each step or wrapped around large blocks.
+In larger services, exceptions can come from anywhere (parsing, mapping, `I/O`, `null`s), so composition pushes you toward `try/catch` scaffolding, either scattered around each step or wrapped around large blocks.

-**The point is, you are responsible for writing these null checks, handling exceptions, declaring User outside of the try/catch so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.
+**The point is, you are responsible for writing these `null` checks, handling exceptions, declaring `User` outside of the `try/catch` so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.

 **Option B: Explicit Validation (Guard Clauses)**
 If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
 The control flow stays linear and explicit, but the validation checks get interleaved with the work.